 aching or sore muscles

 painful or swollen joints

 having fits or twitching (in young children)

-Your Doctor or Wizard Pharmacist can advise you about which vaccines are available and appropriate for you.
+Your GP or Wizard Pharmacist can advise you about which vaccines are available and appropriate for you.

-Anyone who wants to protect themselves against meningococcal disease can talk to their Doctor or Pharmacist about getting immunised.
+Anyone who wants to protect themselves against meningococcal disease can talk to their GP or Pharmacist about getting immunised.
 Meningococcal vaccination is recommended for:

 healthy adolescents aged 16-19 years